crowdsecurity/crowdsec-docs/docs/v1.X/docs/user_guide/plugins.md

 ### Registering the plugin in a profile.

 Plugins are registered at the profile level.
-Alerts which don't satisy some profile, won't be sent to the plugins owned by this profile.
+Alerts that don't satisfy some profile, won't be sent to the plugins owned by this profile.

 ```yaml
 name: default_ip_remediation